damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

-# Game phase - Turns
+# VCEvents - Turns game phase
 After all players have gone through the setup phase, the server will start the turn loop.

 The messages in this section can be differentiated into: